inko-lang/inko/docs/source/references/syntax.md

 fn method_name[A, B](arg1, A, arg2: B) {}
 ```

-Like classes, you can specify a list of required traits:
+Like with types, you can specify a list of required traits:

 ```inko
 fn method_name[A: ToFoo + ToBar, B](arg1, A, arg2: B) {}